xrplevm/firewatch/README.md

 Each module will have its own `.env` file and a configuration file following the `<chain-env>.config.json` naming convention (e.g., `testnet.config.example.json`, `mainnet.config.example.json`).

 - **.env File:**
-  Stores environment variables such as API keys, secrets, and the current environment indicator (e.g., `ENV=devnet`).
+  Stores environment variables such as API keys, secrets, and the current environment indicator (e.g., `NETWORK=devnet`).

 - **Configuration Files:**
   Contain chain-specific, static settings for tests and deployment.
-The application loads the appropriate config file based on the `ENV` value from the `.env` file (e.g., if `ENV=devnet`, it loads `devnet.config.json`).
+The application loads the appropriate config file based on the `ENV` value from the `.env` file (e.g., if `NETWORK=devnet`, it loads `devnet.config.json`).

 ---